top of page

 3. AI and Technology Advancement, Shaping Tomorrow

 The rapid evolution of artificial intelligence and technology is undeniably reshaping industries and occupations.
 It has been a seismic shift requiring a proactive approach to change, not just in terms of skill acquisition but also in the very nature of how we perceive work.
 Adaptability has been high as individuals and organisations navigate each new uncharted technology trend.
-AI and technology is shaping the next generation, being in widespread use in households and schools but policy response has been lagging.
+AI and technology are shaping the next generation, being in widespread use in households and schools, but policy response has been lagging.

 4. War and Hostilities, Navigating Trauma